-To ensure the community is recognised for the preservation and conservation of cultural heritage, Council provides and maintains public cemeteries within the Shire to a standard, which display respect and dianity for the deceased.
+To ensure the community is recognised for the preservation and conservation of cultural heritage, Council provides and maintains public cemeteries within the Shire to a standard, which display respect and dignity for the deceased.

-Council is also supportive of community groups achieving their objectives and donated in excess of \$128K of support funding on a \$ for \$ basis during the reporting period.
+Council is also supportive of community groups achieving their objectives and donated in excess of \$404K of grant funding throughout the reporting period.